curious-containers/cc-server/docs/admin.rst

 CC-Server Deployment (docker-compose)
 -------------------------------------

-*The following commands assume being inside the cc-server directory.*

-Change to the compose directory and copy the sample configuration files to this directory. *config.toml* contains the usual CC-Server settings as described in the `configuration chapter <admin.html#configuration>`__ above.
+Change to the cc-server/compose directory and copy the sample configuration files to this directory. *config.toml* contains the usual CC-Server settings as described in the `configuration chapter <admin.html#configuration>`__ above.
-*credentials.toml* contains a **username** and **password** for an administrator user, which will be initialized automatically, when starting CC-Server via docker-compose.
-For security reasons, these credentials must be changed, before deploying CC-Server. *docker-compose.yml* describes the dependencies between various server components.
+*docker-compose.yml* describes the dependencies between various server components.
 If any of these components are not needed or being deployed without docker-compose, they can be removed from the file.
 Components specified in *docker-compose.yml*, which are not strictly required, are *dind* (if an external docker-engine or cluster is used), *registry* (if an external docker registry is used) and *file-server* (which is mostly useful for